kenyansa/akan-culture/README.md

 ## Installation Requirements
 The app is still under development.
 Currently it does not need any installations to work.
 ## Known Bugs
-There are no known bugs
+There are no known bugs.
+The app currently work best for bigger screens and desktops.
+Development is underway to make it a fully PWA.
 ## Technologies Used
  The project used HTML, CSS, and JS.
 The appearance of the web app is the work of html and css whereas the prompting and authentication of input data and calaculation of dates and week days is done withh js using methods for dates.
 Hash maps came in handy.
  ## Support and contact details